Contact Us for a Free Consultation (213) 542-0979

 How Can I Avoid Jail Time?

-So, one of the best strategies is to figure out a way to get the money back to the victim, make the victim whole and put the victim in the best possible position.
+So, one of the best strategies is to figure out a way to get the money back to the victim, make the victim whole, and put the victim in the best possible position.

 Defending Mortgage Fraud Cases

 Put simply, a prosecutor has the burden to prove you specifically intended to defraud someone related to a mortgage fraud transaction.
+This provides a key defense strategy, as we could argue that an honest mistake occurred that did not rise to the level of a deliberate act to defraud.

 Strategy Meeting